 16th -20th August –Rose of Tralee Festival – Traditional beauty pageant with street celebrations

 31st August – 31st September – Lisdoonvarna Matchmaking Festival

 20th Sept – Culture Night – Free arts and culture events nationwide

 7th – 22th Sept – Dublin Fringe Festival – Adventurous performances of bleeding edge art

 Ready to Start Planning Your Trip to Ireland Yet?

-Check out our blog on ‘Planning Your Trip to Ireland’, it details what you need to do in the months leading up to your trip and just before.
+Check out our blog on Planning Your Trip to Ireland – Find details what you need to do in the months leading up to your trip and just before.